-Spring has officially arrived, signalling the start of warmer days and longer evenings, renewed life and returning colour.
+Spring signals the start of warmer days and longer evenings, renewed life and returning colour.

-To celebrate, we called on nature lovers across the UK to send us their observations of the first day of the new season, Wednesday 20 March 2019.
+To celebrate, we're calling on nature lovers across the UK to send us their observations of the first day of the new season, Friday 20 March 2020.

 For generations, poets and writers have put pen to paper to express the importance of the arrival of spring and the burst of colour and busyness in the animal kingdom.

-On 20 March, wildlife lovers continued that tradition by contributing to the first ever crowd-sourced nature diary to mark the official start of spring.
-The digital diary offered a unique snapshot of the change of season as it swept across the UK.
+In 2019, wildlife lovers contributed to the first ever crowd-sourced nature diary to mark the official start of spring.
+The digital diary, which is a partnership between the National Trust and the Arts and Humanities Research Council, offers a unique snapshot of the change of season as it swept across the UK.

 Spring, the very word is full of energy.
 We “spring” out of bed, we describe someone with lots of energy as “wound up like a spring”.
 So it’s not surprising that most of us feel a new lease of life as we come out of the long winter months.